 Encryption, however, is not a physical lock.
 Encryption is software.
 Once written, it costs virtually nothing to maintain and distribute.
 That’s important because the more things we encrypt, the stronger our online privacy.
 If only sensitive information is encrypted, encryption becomes a signal to surveillance organizations that the information inside is worth monitoring!

-But more importantly, unlike physical locks, encryption is protected by the laws of mathematics, which are unbreakable in the purest sense possible.
-The standard encryption algorithm RSA, for example, is based on factoring, i.e. solving a multiplication problem in reverse.
-You can multiply two prime numbers to get a very large number (i.e. hundreds of digits long), but you’d need a supercomputer and more than a few lifetimes to waste if you wanted to figure out which two numbers you started with.
+But more important, unlike physical locks, encryption is protected by the laws of mathematics, which are unbreakable in the purest sense possible.
+The standard encryption algorithm RSA, for example, is based on factoring, or solving a multiplication problem in reverse.
+You can multiply two prime numbers to get a very large number (hundreds of digits long), but you’d need a supercomputer and more than a few lifetimes to waste if you wanted to figure out which two numbers you started with.